vitiral/wheat/README.md

 ```

 The following is the function `splitl` which takes a struct
-containg a string and delimiter as input and which returns an annonymous struct
+containg a string and delimiter as input and returns an annonymous struct
 containing the values to the left and right of the first delimiter on the left.
 Please ignore the `own` keyword, it will be discussed in ownership.